Medicaid & CHIP

 If you answer “no,” we’ll check again to find out if that person may be eligible for Medicaid or CHIP.

-Select “yes” for any household member who applied for health coverage through their state or the Marketplace during the dates listed or if they applied with the Marketplace after a qualifying life event, like a birth, marriage or adoption.
+Select “yes” for any household member who applied for health coverage through their state or the Marketplace during the dates listed in the application or if they applied with the Marketplace after a qualifying life event, like a birth, marriage or adoption.

 If you already submitted a Marketplace application and told us someone in your household has special health care needs, it’s possible that your state may still be checking to see if that person qualifies for more health care services.
 When you review your Marketplace application, don't change your earlier answers, unless something changed since you last applied.